lmaldonadoch/react-calculator/README.md

 ## Future Upgrades

-- Style the interface
-- Create calculation functionality
-- Create event handlers
+- Add more options for calculation like square root, power and more.

 ## 🤝 Contributing